 The ABVLM is an independent non-profit organization organized under the laws of the state of Illinois for scientific and educational purposes.
 No part of its net earnings shall inure to the benefit of any director, officer, or other individual.

 In June 2013 the Board of Directors approved a new name for the organization: The American Board of Venous and Lymphatic Medicine.
-This change (from formerly The American Board of Phlebology) was approved so that our name more clearly conveys the purpose of our organization and the focus of our diplomates.
+This change was approved so that our name more clearly conveys the purpose of our organization and the focus of our diplomates.
 We believe this will help improve communication and reduce confusion when engaging with the lay public, other physicians, health plans, and a variety of governmental and nongovernmental agencies.